NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get terminologies

-Return all loaded terminologies currently hosted by the API.
+`MetadataTests.testGetTerminologies()` - Return all loaded terminologies currently hosted by the API.

 ```
-curl "$API_URL/metadata/terminologies" | jq '.'
+TBD log
 ```

-See sample payload data from this call in [`samples/get-terminologies.txt`](samples/get-terminologies.txt)

 [Back to Top](#top)